kakaseniko/SurfTracker/README.md

 ```
 deck sync
 ```
-If you don't have deck installed you can downloaded from here: https://github.com/Kong/deck
+If you don't have deck installed, you can download it from here: https://github.com/Kong/deck

 Also make sure that all migrations are applied properly in the services.
 In case there is a problem, you can always run ``python manage.py migrate`` from the container's CLI.